Blondie-TheManWithNoName/Easy-Dial/README.md

 ### General tree (with only prefixes)

-This was the best option, because we could always identify which was the most frequent name.
+This was the best option, because I could always identify which was the most frequent name.
 The problem was in the function _easy_dial::comencen(...)_, because I only stored the necessary characters and not the full names, the function was very convoluted and not very efficient.

 ### TST (modified)